 Accuracy

 When collecting personal information, a client-centered approach should be used.
-Every client must be asked for their self-reported information.
-Staff observations should never be used to collect information regarding how a client identifies.
+Agencies shall ensure all required data elements are self-reported by the client whenever possible.
 Inaccurate data, whether intentional or unintentional, is generally worse than incomplete information as it allows for acknowledging gaps.
 Thus, it should be emphasized to clients and staff that it is better to enter nothing than to enter inaccurate information.

 Agencies are required to monitor their own accuracy using some of the following guidelines:

 • If using paper assessments, ensure that all required data elements are included, matching all client options and wording.
-DuPage has a Universal Intake form available online, org/hmis/forms.
+DuPage has a Universal Intake form available online, dupagehomeless.org/hmis/forms.

 • Review data quality and program specific reports for inaccurate information (a negative age, single child enrollment, minor who is a veteran, etc.)